ARCC-RACE/league_core/README.md

 Core files for running automated ARCC League

 ## Dependencies
-1. This repo has been developed on and tested for Ubuntu 18.04 with python 3.7
+1. This repo has been developed on and tested for Ubuntu 18.04 with ROS melodic

-## dr_interface Setup
+## dr_interface Setup (not needed unless used seperately from the rest of the system)
 1. Start by installing and setting up conda
 2. Create a conda env with the command `conda env create -f environmrent.yaml`.
 That should load all of the proper dependencies for running league core.
 3. Activate conda env with with `conda activate league_env`